Matty gets jiggy-jiggy with Jim Wynorski’s sexy shocker.

 Though both men would continue belting out softcore romps for video and late night cable, in 1994, at the time of SORCERESS’ making, producer Fred Olen Ray and director Jim Wynorski knew change was coming.
 Having already crafted Inner Sanctum (1991), Mind Twister (1993), Sins of Desire (1993), and Point of Seduction: Body Chemistry III (1994) between them, Ray and Wynorski were convinced that the bottom was going to fall out of the straight-to-tape erotic thriller market, and that audiences were getting tired of skin-flicks with tricksy, noir-indebted plots and were instead clamouring for more stringent erotica that replaced storytelling with wall-to-wall (simulated) bonking.
 Retrospectively they were absolutely right: as the millennium approached, narratives were flung by the wayside and, broadly speaking, the erotic thriller morphed from Fatal Attraction (1987) and Basic Instinct (1992) imitators to no-frills bump n’ grind compendiums with greater emphasis on heavily choreographed bedroom gymnastics.
 What linked the wham-bam-banging was quickly deemed irrelevant; thrusting and grunting alone was the USP.

 However, for a year or so in the middle of this shift, there was a small window of experimentation.
-Despite helping to launch the cycle with the phenomenal success of Inner Sanctum (a $650,000 cheapie that, amazingly, out-rented Backdraft (1992) and became such a cause celebre that it was featured on the cover of the Wall Street Journal), Ray was never a fan of the erotic thriller and welcomed any opportunity to do something different within the form, particularly if he could reconcile the demands of the money-men with material closer to his own tastes.
-Witness: the maestro’s Possessed by the Night (1994) and Inner Sanctum II (1995), a marvellous double whammy that are as much horror movies as they are primo pieces of titillation.
+Despite helping to launch the cycle with the phenomenal success of Inner Sanctum (a $650,000 cheapie that, amazingly, out-rented Backdraft (1992) and featured on the cover of the Wall Street Journal), Ray was never a fan of the erotic thriller and welcomed any opportunity to do something different within the form, particularly if he could reconcile the demands of the money-men with material closer to his own tastes.
+Witness: the maestro’s Possessed by the Night (1994) and Inner Sanctum II (1994), a marvellous double whammy that are as much horror movies as they are primo pieces of titillation.
 Possessed by the Night is especially interesting.
 Reasoning that no one in real life could get as lucky as the heroes of erotic thrillerdom do, Ray and screenwriter Mark Thomas McGee elected to introduce a supernatural element — a weird creature in a jar that corrupts those who come into contact with it, freeing them of their inhibitions — in order to explain its characters promiscuity.
-It’s a device that was echoed in Sorceress: a picture that was also written by McGee and that can be seen as a spiritual follow-up of sorts to Possessed by the Night, building, as it does, upon Possessed by the Night’s themes of control and coercion, and pinning itself to the same ‘affluent yuppie types affected by strange forces’ framework.
+It’s a device echoed in Sorceress, a picture also written by McGee.
+A spiritual follow-up of sorts, it builds upon Possessed by the Night’s themes of control and coercion, and pins itself to the same ‘affluent yuppie types affected by strange forces’ framework.

 And yet… She’s hardly in it!
 Strain is bumped off in a freak accident early doors, in a tumble from the balcony of the plush home she shares with her hexed hubby, Larry Poindexter.
 But it’s to the former Penthouse Pet’s credit that her beguiling aura emanates from every frame of Sorceress; a fact accentuated by Wynorski’s tight-as-a-drum direction.
 An artiste who truly understands the power of strong female characters (cf: Chopping Mall, Hard to Die, The Assault (1996)) as well as their obvious aesthetic allure (few this side of Russ Meyer shoot a pair of melons as reverentially), Wynorski tackles Sorceress with a master’s touch and carefully laces the film with Strain’s looming spectral essence: a ghostly glimpse of the scantily clad Amazonian here, a prolonged close-up of her wet-slicked portrait there, and — the standout — a potent all-girl threesome as her spirit infiltrates the thirsty dreams of the equally delectable Rochelle Swanson.